jreid143/ClouderaTableau/ClouderaTableau/README.md

 The sample data should now be accessible in Hadoop Hive (tpch_text_2 database) and Cloudera Impala (tpch_parquet database).

-Next, remote into the Tableau server using the "Connect" button for the Tableau Virtual Machine (VM).
+Next, using the Microsoft Azure portal, remote into the Tableau server using the "Connect" button for the Tableau Virtual Machine (VM).
 This will establish an RDP session into the Tableau Windows Server.
 Follow the registration process and enter the appropriate Tableau license key.
 This step must be completed before the dashboard can be deployed.

 To complete the process of viewing the Cloudera Impala sample data with a Tableau dashboard, install the Cloudera Impala driver for Windows on the Tableau server: